HowToDoInJava

 SetAttributeExample Pdf Output

-5. Add images to PDF file
+5. Adding Images to PDF

 Document document = new Document();